Blind Faith (Chase & Status song): Critical reception

 Robert Copsey of Digital Spy gave the song a perfect 5/5 review, stating: "Long before Britney knocked us for six with that head-spinning dubstep breakdown on her comeback hit, Chase & Status had a few startling syncopated moments of their own, you know.
 In fact, we could happily spend the weekend drawing up a neat 'Six Degrees of Dubstep' table to show how, two years since the London duo's debut, the genre's gone from scuzzy underground raves to the sound of choice for pop's A-listers.
 Of course, there are no double entendres or Spears-style vocal trickery here – just a straight-up grime/dance crossover cut that's both thumpingly energetic and beautifully uplifiting.
 Guest crooner Liam Bailey's soulful vocals are both soaring and cinematic, while the Yolanda Quartey-helmed chorus sounds like a million '90s club classics rolled into one.
 Seventeen spins on, it's got us as excited as a Grandad-on-viagra for tonight's dancefloor debauchery.".

 Music video

 The music video for "Blind Faith" appeared on YouTube on 9 December 2010.
 The video is set during the illegal warehouse rave era of the early 1990s, and features a group of people partying in empty warehouses where Chase & Status are playing.
 Liam Bailey is shown in several scenes, and subtitles to the song are featured at the bottom of the screen.
+Slipmatt also makes a cameo appearance.